 “The General Education (GED) Program forms the very foundation of the Liberal Arts curriculum at the University.
 It gives students better exposure to the areas of knowledge other than their major.
-For example a student studying Electronic and Telecommunication Engineering (ETE) should take the courses like Bangladesh Studies, Bangla Bhasa, World Civilizations etc as core GED courses.
-They can also take courses like Best-seller Fiction, International Law, Introduction to Psychology etc as elective/optional GED courses, which help expand their horizon of knowledge and skills.”
+For example, a student studying Electronic and Telecommunication Engineering (ETE) should take courses like Bangladesh Studies, Bangla Bhasa, World Civilizations, etc as core GED courses.
+They can also take courses like Best-seller Fiction, International Law, Introduction to Psychology, etc as elective/optional GED courses, which help expand their horizon of knowledge and skills.”

-– Prof. Muhammad Ibrahim, Professor & Head, General Education Program
+– Prof. Shahnaj Husne Jahan Professor & Head, General Education Program

 Both GED core and elective courses are built into every undergraduate degree program, and clearly indicated on their respective syllabi.
 Students following any given degree program will be automatically directed towards the required GED core and/or elective, and optional/Minor, that they must take or choose from.